Graduate students wishing to return to the university must contact the School of Graduate Studies and Research for specific instructions.

 All outstanding financial obligations to the university must be met before the Application for Readmission will be processed.
 Because of enrollment restrictions, requests for readmission to Nursing or to the College of Fine Arts will be forwarded for approval by a representative from that department or college.

 Readmitted students who have not been enrolled for two years or more may petition their college dean for application of the Cancelled Semester Policy, which provides for cancellation from the cumulative record of the effects of one semester below a GPA of 2.0.
 Students who have been separated from the university for two consecutive calendar years may petition their college dean to return under the Fresh Start Policy.
 Students must pay fees and attend classes before a designated semester will be cancelled or the Fresh Start Policy will take effect.
-See the Academic Policies section in the Undergraduate Catalog for more information on these policies.
+Details regarding these policies can also be found in the Academic Policies section in the Undergraduate Catalog.

 Once the application for readmission has been approved, the student will be sent instructions on how and when to register.